open-horizon-services/service-EdgeLake/grafana/README.md

 2. In _Data Sources_ section, create a new JSON data source
    * select a JSON data source.
    * On the name tab provide a unique name to the connection.
-   * On the URL Tab add the REST address offered by the AnyLog node (i.e. http://10.0.0.25:2049)
+   * On the URL tab add the REST address offered by the AnyLog node (i.e. http://10.0.0.25:2049)
    * On the ***Custom HTTP Headers***, name the default database.
-If no header is set, then all accessible databases to the node will be available to query
+If no header is set, then all AnyLog hosted databases will be available to a query process.

 |<img src="../imgs/grafana_datasource_connector.png" alt="Data Source Option" /> | <img src="../imgs/grafana_datasource_configuration.png" alt="Data Source Config" /> |